 directly on the configured

 Doctrine DBAL is feature rich.
 Drivers for various target systems enable

 TYPO3 to run on a long list of

 ANSI SQL compatible

 queries created with this API are translated to the specific database engine by

 doctrine without an extension developer taking care of that specifically.

-The API provided by the core is basically a pretty small and lightweight facade
+The API provided by the Core is basically a pretty small and lightweight facade

-doctrine-dbal that adds some convenient methods as well as some
+in front of Doctrine DBAL that adds some convenient methods as well as some

 TYPO3 CMS specific sugar.
 The facade additionally provides methods to retrieve